markstringer-dti/markstringer-dti.github.io/CHAPTER_SWAMP.md

 the team.
 Reassure your team that conflicts that are emerging as a result of doing research are good, healthy conflicts.
 You may not get things right initially.
 But if you're setting up an iterative process, you don't have to.
-At every stage, if you get something very wrong, further user research will pick it up and allow you to correct it.
+At every stage, even if you get something very wrong, further user research will pick it up and allow you to correct it.

-And this is the important thing to remember - most projects don't have any user research *at all*.
-And yours might be one of those projects.
-It can be bad.
-It can be catastrophically dumb.
-But even when it is, there's still stuff you can do.
+What if your project has no budget at all for user research?
+There are still things that you can do.

+Talk to your stakeholders about risks.

+This is something you should do even if your project has a full complement of user researchers.
+I'd worked on many projects that had a "risk register."
+My experience was that this was a document that got written at the very beginning of a project and then ignored.
+As a result, my opinion of risk registers was that they weren't very useful.
+Then, at the very beginning of another project, the product owner informed me that the organisation mandated that we have a risk register.
+I told him that I didn't think that they were a good idea.
+But he came back with a suggestion he had found on the internet for an "Agile" risk register.
+This was a Kanban -- style board with three columns.
+At the beginning of the project, we got together.
+Who was we?
+It was me -- the delivery manager, the product owner, the product owner's boss and a few additional senior stakeholders.
+In a one-off workshop, we came up with a list of risks.
+We added them to the "Kanban" board and then scored them.

+The idea of the score was that it was a combination of the "cost" to the project of fixing the fallout of the risk if it actually became an eventuality.
+We expressed that it, days of work for the team.
+For example.
+A full security breach might take the whole team a month to fix.
+So, we would give that risk a cost of 20.
+Then, we also gave each risk a probability as a percentage.
+As a group, we thought that there was a small, but not insignificant chance of this happening, so we gave it a probability score of 5.
+Then the overall score of the risk was 100 (20 x 5).

+Once we'd done this for all the risks that we'd identified, we ended up with a three-column board.
+One column had "High risks" (>1000 points).
+Another had "medium risks" (>500, <1000) and another had "small risks".
+And we also had a total -- the sum of scores on all the tickets.

+Every two weeks, this same group of people took another look at the risk board.
+We talked through the risks, from highest to lowest and changed the scores.
+And we added any new risks that anyone in the group identified.

+In one sense, none of this discussion about scores on the risks mattered.
+But in another sense, it was a life saver for the project.
+Because what became obvious was that, when we talked about the risks and changes to the risks' scores, pertinent news about what was going on in the broader organisation got discussed.

 Do show and tells.

 Scrum is the most popular Agile framework.
-And "Show and tell" is the Scrum phrase to describe a meeting where the team demonstrate working software to stakeholders.
+And "Show and tell" is the Scrum name for a meeting where the team demonstrate working software to stakeholders.
 If you're doing user research, it's also an opportunity to talk about the findings that you got from doing user research.
 Demonstrate to yourselves and to anyone who will watch and listen.
 Talk through the findings of your user research.
 Walk through the designs that have been created as a result of that user research.
 Demonstrate the working software that your team has been working on that week.
 The development team are often reluctant to do this, especially if what they're working on doesn't have an obvious UI.
 It's still important that you insist that they do it.

 Invite people from all over your stakeholder map to your show and tells.
 Remember the story about the bank and the fraud project?
 Just one